 Also, include a note that outlines what is done if a client holds up a project.
 Do you pause the project and set a new due date?
 Or move forward with a campaign without the client’s approval?

 Outlining these responsibilities will save a lot of headaches down the road.

 Establish Reporting Standards

 Reporting is one of the most important communication methods you’ll have with a client.

 Done the right way, reporting will dramatically increase your chances of keeping a client for the long run.

 Establish a clear reporting practice upfront.
 Are you sending reports weekly, monthly, or quarterly?
 What will each report include?

 When reporting client results it’s important to know how technical they are.
 This will allow you to adjust your reports to display metrics that your client will understand.

 Your reports should contain all the details that were covered during your prospect's goal and metric setting process.

 Always emphasize results over numbers.

 Defining realistic expectations from the start will set your agency up for success.
-Conversely, setting unrealistic or unclear expectations will almost always negatively impact the client relationship.
+Conversely, setting unrealistic or unclear expectations will almost always negatively impact the client-agency relationship.

 Managing client expectations is more than simply setting goals.
 You need to make sure there are expectations for strategy, deliverables, and communication as well.
 One easy way to achieve this is by creating marketing dashboards to provide customized reports for your clients.

 Work through each of the steps outlined in this article and you're certain to have clear client expectations from the beginning.